imooger/imooger.github.io/docs/getting-started/configuration.md

 ## General Configuration

+THIS IS NEW MARKDOWNghjghj

 Much of a Jekyll's configuration is held in the `_config.yml` file in the project root.

 For information on general Jekyll configuration, please check out the [Jekyll docs](https://jekyllrb.com/docs/configuration/).